finlabsuk/open-banking-connector/docs/README.md

 ## Introduction

-Open Banking Connector is a *fully open-source*, *free-to-use* UK Open Banking client (connection layer) that simplifies connections to UK Open Banking APIs.
+Open Banking Connector is a *fully free-to-use*, *open-source* UK Open Banking client (connection layer) that simplifies connections to UK Open Banking APIs.

 It is self-deployed (runs as a component in your backend infrastructure) and released via a Docker image built entirely